Vineyards, orchards and history amid hills and cliffs of the Hautes Côtes de Beaune.General Information :

 Turn left at the road and, in about 300 metres, ignore on the right the climb up to the village of Orches.
 Continue straight ahead, passing between orchards to the right and vines to the left.
 At the junction, turn left and descend for 250 m to cross on the right the small wooden bridge and climb gradually through the copse among the boxwood.
 When the slope starts to level out, the path suddenly turns right, crosses an old wall, turns right again, still among the boxwood.
 The trail then runs along the edge of the cliff (slippery in wet weather), skirting the rocky outcrop (great view of the gorge on the right, a narrow, steep-sided slice out of the hill).

 Continue on the lightly marked trail of Chaume du Château 6, along the edge of the cliff.

-Arriving at a wide metalled path, turn right.
+Arriving at a wide rocky path, turn right.
 Arriving at Croix de Choux A, continue straight along the grassy path lined with lime trees.
 (A shortcut allows you to return to Orches – see description at the end.)

 After the benches and table, at the bend, continue left along the wide grassy path passing between a hedge of bushes for about 250 m, turn left on a vineyard road and continue straight ahead to the tarmac road.
 Turn right onto it, ignoring on both sides the roads into the vineyards.